closerbymohan/mindmeld-js-sdk/README.md

 ```bash
 git clone https://github.com/expectlabs/mindmeld-js-sdk.git
 ```
-Copy either mindmeld-2.0.js or mindmeld-2.0.min.js into your project's direcotry
+Copy either mindmeld-2.0.js or mindmeld-2.0.min.js into your project's directory

 ### Bower
+Bower is a popular package manager for the web.
+Read more about it at [bower.io](http://bower.io/)

-If you're using the Bower, install mindmeld-js-sdk as a bower package
+If you're using Bower, install mindmeld-js-sdk as a bower package
 ```bash
 bower install mindmeld-js-sdk
 ```
+To save the dependency in bower.json, run the above command with `--save`

 ## Usage

 The MindMeld JavaScript SDK relies on the popular jQuery library.
 You should first load the jQuery library before loading the MindMeld library.

 ### Without Bower
 ```html